Best point-and-shoot cameras: how to choose?

 |

-The Leica Q3 is one of the most powerful compact cameras available.
-It features a 60MP sensor with an ISO range of 50 to 100,000, ensuring good digital noise management even in low light.
-The camera also has an electronic shutter with a shutter speed of up to 1/16,000s and an adjustable touchscreen (a first for the Q range!).
-When it comes to video, the camera stands out for its 10-bit DCI 8K recording.
-However, it doesn’t have a headphone or microphone input, which is a real shame for videographers.
+The Leica Q3 is one of the most powerful compact cameras currently available.
+It features a 60 MP sensor with an ISO range of 50 to 100,000, which helps it handle digital noise well even in low light.
+The camera also has an electronic shutter with speeds of up to 1/16,000s and a tilting touchscreen, a first for the Q range.
+When it comes to video, it stands out with 10-bit DCI 8K recording.
+However, it does not have a headphone or microphone input, which is a real shame for videographers.

 Leica Q3 43

-One year after the launch of the classic Q3, Leica has announced the Leica Q3 43.
-Indeed, the key features of the Q3 remain, including the 60MP sensor, Maestro IV processor and 8K UHD video recording capability.The main new feature is the APO-Summicron 43mm f/2 ASPH fixed lens, which replaces the Summilux 28mm f/1.7.
-This focal length, which is closer to human vision, is ideal for reportage and street photography, while offering a softer, more natural bokeh.
-The digital zoom has also been improved, from 90mm to 150mm full frame equivalent.
+A little over a year after the launch of the classic Q3, Leica announced the Leica Q3 43.
+The key features of the Q3 remain, including the 60 MP sensor, Maestro IV processor, and 8K UHD video recording.
+The main new feature is the APO-Summicron 43 mm f/2 ASPH fixed lens, which replaces the Summilux 28 mm f/1.7.
+This focal length, which is closer to human vision, is ideal for reportage and street photography, while offering a softer, more natural-looking bokeh.
+The digital crop has also been extended, from 90 mm to 150 mm in full-frame equivalent terms.

-The advanced compact camera, a special category
+Advanced compact cameras: a special category

 What is an advanced point-and-shoot camera?